Ship Navigation Equipment Repair

 The bridge plan is filled with equipment and instruments used for navigation.
 Autopilot is considered one of the most effective bridge navigation aids as it helps the human operator steer the vessel by holding the steering in autopilot mode, allowing them to focus on the broad aspects of the operation.
 It is a combination of hydraulic, mechanical and electrical systems and is used to control the ship’s steering system from a remote location (navigational bridge).

 GPS Receiver :

-A global positioning system receiver is a display system use to display location ship using a global positioning satellite in earth orbit by recording the ship’s position, you can calculate the speed, course and time required to cover the distance between the two marked positions.
+A global positioning system receiver is a display system use to display location ship using a global positioning satellite in earth orbit by recording the ship’s position, you can calculate the speed, course and time required to cover the distance between the two marked position.

 All boats – large or small – must have night lights as part of their navigation systems.
 This system was introduced in 1838 by the United States and then followed by the United Kingdom in 1849.
 In 1889, the United States established the International Maritime Conference to establish appropriate guidelines for the prevention of maritime accidents.
 In 1897, these rules were officially adopted internationally.
-Navigation lights are one of the most important navigational devices required for sailing on the high seas, as they allow you to see your own ship clearly to other nearby ships.
+Navigation lights are one of the most important navigational devices required for sailing on the high seas, as they allow you to see your own

 Voyage Data Recorder (VDR):